 4. "Returnee student" entrance test

-A pass mark is determined from scores in the two-subject test and an interview test.
+A pass mark is determined from scores in the two-subject test and an interview test (Held in Japanese).

 Experience with the Kumon Study Method is not considered in the grading of the entrance test.
-However, students who are advanced in the Kumon Study Method (Japanese, mathematics, or English) can include their Kumon level in their application for the "A" entrance test.
+However, students who are advanced in the Kumon Study Method (Japanese, mathematics, or English) can include their Kumon level in their application for the "A" entrance test as an "extra qualification"

 There are basically three kinds of dormitory student: